docker/labs/dockercon-us-2017/docker-enterprise/README.md

 4. Log in to UCP by going to `https://<node0-public-dns>` in your browswer

 Depending on what browser you are using, you will receive a warning about the connection.
 Proceed through to the UCP URL.
-The warning is occuring because we UCP uses privately signed certificates by default.
+The warning is occurring because we UCP uses privately signed certificates by default.
 In a production installation we would add our own certificates that would be trusted by our browser.

 ![](images/private.png)